erasmus-without-paper/ewp-specs-architecture/README.md

      include the `<user-message>` element in its `<error-response>`.
 This way, the client will be able to inform his user what he did wrong.

-     **How to tell the difference?** First, you should note, that some APIs *don't* specify some things *exactly*.
+     **How to tell the difference?** First, you should note that some APIs *don't* specify some things *exactly*.
 This means that server implementers are free to choose some things on their own (e.g. the maximum length of a comment, the valid preconditions for approving a nomination,